Bafff/website/content/en/docs/concepts/containers/images.md

     - only pods which provide own keys can access the private registry
   - Vendor-specific or local extensions
-    - if you're using a custom node configuration, you (or your cloud provider) can implement your mechanism for authenticating the node to the container registry.
+    - if you're using a custom node configuration, you (or your cloud provider) can implement a mechanism for authenticating the node to the container registry.

 These options are explained in more detail below.